Ocwen: Darkest Before The Dawn?

 As far as earnings go, there should be no real impact on Ocwen’s 3Q (meaning large legal settlement charges) from these settlement efforts besides ongoing legal costs, which us shareholders have unfortunately grown accustomed to.
 As a refresher, Ocwen posted a 0.36/share loss in Q2, but this included $34mm for settling a legacy class lawsuit, as well an accrual for a call center class action lawsuit for $17mm that was not broken down on the Q2 slides; excluding those charges, Ocwen was GAAP profitable; not the first time in recent results.
 There have been a lot of these “one-offs” lately, but I’m hoping this is a relatively clean quarter when it comes to charges.
 Look for a $0.12/share miss as a conservative number, barring any more unusual numbers.
 This is substantially better than current Street consensus of a $0.38/share loss.

 Over the next three quarters, Ocwen expects to collect the $400mm in cash from New Residential.
 As a reminder, Ocwen will be amortizing the $400mm over time (five-year straight line), rather than booking a one-time $400mm jolt to revenue, so this will be a tailwind to GAAP reported earnings that previously was hidden (potential New Residential value was previously listed as a potential value creator in adjusted book value in company presentations).
 Since Ocwen holds $680mm in total corporate debt (excluding its finance facilities), the New Residential cash infusion covers most of those obligations if the company wishes to retire it (SSTL currently bearing interest rate of 6%, the second lien senior notes due 2022 are at 8.375%).
-The company is also allowed to buy $20-30mm in stock according to the financial covenants within the first lien, and could make more if they make payments on the term loan.
+The company is also allowed to buy $20-30mm in stock according to the financial covenants within the first lien and could make more if they make payments on the term loan.
 With the company below GAAP book value ($4.65/share) or adjusted book value (near $8.00/share by my calculation), this would be an excellent use of capital.
 On the other hand, particularly, if Ocwen does not elect to try for a sale (see below), that $400mm could come in handy as a means to acquire MSRs at some point in calendar year 2018 (barring any regulatory roadblocks).

 Ocwen As A Takeover Target?